AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 +++Advertiser names

-As an advertiser working on the connection settings, you can select to add any advertiser names by which you are known to the publisher in their systems.
-You can select multiple advertiser names, for example in cases when you have a presence in multiple geographies.
+As a publisher working on the connection settings, you can select to add any advertiser names by which the advertiser is known to you in your systems.
+As a publisher, you can add multiple advertiser names to a connection, for example, in cases where the advertiser you work with has a presence in multiple geographies.
 Later in the process, when [creating a project](/help/guide/collaborate/manage-projects.md#create-project) to collaborate on, you or your collaborator will be able to select the advertiser name to associate with the project.

 ![Add advertiser names modal.](/help/assets/connect/establish-connection/add-advertiser-names-modal.png)